goonstation/goonstation/tgui/docs/component-reference.md

 - `params: any` - An object with parameters, which are directly passed to the `winset` proc call.
 You can find a full reference of these parameters in [BYOND controls and parameters guide](https://secure.byond.com/docs/ref/skinparams.html).
+- `hideOnScroll: boolean` - If true, this component does not render if any parent containers are scrolled away from the top.

 ### `Collapsible`